kokkos/kokkos-core-wiki/docs/source/API/core/policies/RangePolicy.rst

 * The start index must not be greater than the end index.
 * The actual constructors are templated so we can check that they are converted to ``index_type`` safely (see `#6754 <https://github.com/kokkos/kokkos/pull/6754>`_).
+   * The conversion safety check is only performed if ``index_type`` is convertible to the start and end index types.

 CTAD Constructors (since 4.3):
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^